jgauffin/Griffin.Data/docs/Article/Article.md

 }
 ```

 The account class has no control over which accounts are added or not as linked.
 That is, any part of the application can add or remove accounts, whether valid or not.

-However, a simple change can correct that:
+A simple change can correct that:

 ```csharp
 public class Account